Sparrow-Labs/Sparrow-Labs.github.io/_posts/2013-06-16-slremoteobject.markdown

 Imaging the following two scenarios:

 1. You are developing a turn based game with a multiplayer mode which should allow two or more players in the same network to play together.
-2. You are developing some kind of system (which we are currently doing) that in addition to a global cloud needs some communication between devices in the local network and it's cheaper for you to handle this communication directly between these devices instead of communication over let's say web sockets with the cloud.
+2. You are developing some kind of system (which we are currently doing) that in addition to a global cloud needs some communication between devices in the local network and it's cheaper for you to handle this communication directly between these devices instead of communicating over let's say web sockets with the cloud.

 In both of these scenarios, you need some way to send a message from one device to another device to inform it that something has happened.
 I will be calling the message sending device the `client device` and the message receiving device the `server device` from now on.
 My first approach has been to run an HTTP server on the server device and broadcast it over a bonjour services.
 But since both devices are running on iOS with the objc runtime, I decided to take a slightly different approach here.
 So let's take a look at how SLRemoteObject sends a message from the client device to the server device: